infinum/dotnet-handbook/Testing/Testing tools.md

 Just as you got rid of that eye twitch by using `[InlineData]`, you start writing another test method using the same approach.
 You add the `[Theory]` attribute, start adding the parameters and suddenly that twitch returns.
 Are we really adding the same parameters again?
 Have no fear, the `[MemberData]` attribute is here!

-This attribute allows us to define a static property in the test class that contains the list of test data which can be used as test parameters for multiple test methods:
+This attribute allows us to define a static property that contains the list of test data that can be used as test parameters for multiple test methods:

 ``` c#
 public static IEnumerable<object[]> EmptyStrings =>